Contact Tiger Technologies

 Our primary means of technical support is by opening a ticket or sending us e-mail, as described above (here’s why).

-However, if you have an urgent issue that you have been unable to resolve by first opening a ticket or sending us an e-mail message, you can reach us immediately by telephone at +1 (510) 527-3131.
+However, if you have an emergency that you have been unable to resolve by first opening a ticket or sending us an e-mail message, you can reach us by telephone at +1 (510) 527-3131.

 Please always open a ticket first and give us a chance to respond.
 If we don’t resolve it promptly, tell us the ticket number when you call (from the automated response you received when you opened a ticket or sent us an e-mail message).

 Outside these hours, telephone calls are handled as if you’d opened a ticket above: our staff monitor them for urgent issues and will provide a prompt callback or e-mail response within our normal time-sensitive ticket turnaround times.